swgriffith/blackbelt-aks-hackfest/labs/day1-labs/00-lab-environment.md

 ```

 ## Option: Docker without sudo
-If you want to run docker without 'sudo' on ever command you need to add your user to the docker group as follows:
+If you want to run docker without 'sudo' on every command you need to add your user to the docker group as follows:

 ```
 sudo usermod -aG $USER